RaymondMik/Randy_React4WordPress/README.md

 Jump to <code>/src/data/</code> and replace the URL contained in <code>globalUrl.js</code> with the actual URL of your WordPress website.

 <h3>Layout</h3>
 This project is built with <a href="https://v4-alpha.getbootstrap.com/" target="blank">Bootstrap 4</a> and Sass.
-I use Sass with a modular approach meaning that there are base modules with mixins, base variables as well as component modules containing the styiling for each React component.
+I use Sass with a modular approach meaning that there are base Sass modules with mixins, base variables as well as component-level modules containing styiling for each React component.

 <h3>Development Environment</h3>
 This project was bootstrapped with Create React App https://github.com/facebookincubator/create-react-app.